risk-first/website/menagerie/Agency-Risk.md

 - **Doors**: ways to get _in_ and _out_ of the complex system, possibly with _locks_.
 - **Guards**: to make sure only the right things go in and out.  (i.e. to try and keep out _Bad Actors_).
 - **Police**: to defend from _within_ the system, against internal [Agency Risk](Agency-Risk).
-- **Subterfuge**: Hiding, camouflage, disguises, pretending to be something else.
+- **Subterfuge**: hiding, camouflage, disguises, pretending to be something else.

 These work various levels in our own bodies:  our _cells_ have _cell walls_ around them, and _cell membranes_ that act as the guards to allow things in and out.
 Our _bodies_ have _skin_ to keep the world out, and we have _mouths_, _eyes_, _pores_ and so on to allow things in and out.
 We have an _immune system_ to act as the police.